Buttermilk Biscuits are perfect for any breakfast. This easy recipe combines just 3 ingredients in a simple approach to this beloved Southern staple!

 - You will need 1 tablespoon of vinegar or lemon juice for every 1 cup of milk.

 - Let the mixture sit at room temperature for about 5 to 10 minutes.
-The milk will curdle slightly when it thickens.
+The milk will curdle slightly and thicken.
 It will also develop a tangy flavor similar to buttermilk.

 - Once your improvised buttermilk has thickened slightly, it is ready to use.